The Good News About Panic Disorder

 Both the approach to stop a panic attack and treatments to prevent panic attacks are well known.
 The medications we have now are good and getting better.
 Therapies for panic disorder help a lot, so much so that one or another type of therapy is now built into any treatment plan.
 So whether your panic attacks are new or you’ve had them for a while, be encouraged.
 All is getting better.
 As always, we are continually vigilant for anything new, and we’ll praise what works, debunk anything that doesn’t work, and encourage you to better health and better health care.
 So read on about panic disorder.

 I’m better now, but when I first started having panic attacks it was really bad.
-I’d have a panic attack and think I was dying right then and then my wife starts yelling at me asking why I’m doing that as though I can control it.
+I’d have a panic attack and think I was dying right then and next thing my wife starts yelling at me asking why I’m doing that as though I can control it.
 I lost a friend because I had a panic attack right after our handball game.
 He said later he doesn’t believe in panic attacks and can’t put up with that nonsense.
 Why is it when a person has a panic attack other people get mad at them?

 Before We Start On Definitions…